a-telier/the-pink-turnip/README.md

 session the user is redirected to an html Sign In page.
 - Sign Out function - if the user clicks on the Sign Out button at the top right corner of the navigation menu in desktop or bottom option in the mobile menu, the user is automatically logged out.
 The username in session is removed.
-- Sign In/Sign Out navigation - if a user is in session, the navigation button displays the 'Sign Out' option, if thtere is no username in session the option displayed is 'Sign In'.
-This is done via an if statement in the base.html file.

 ###### Interacting with the database:
 - Create new records - once logged in, the user is able to submit new records to the database by filling in the 'Add Recipe' form.
 To